-- 69. On and from about 1 July 2019 until 31 December 2019, no lactoferrin the subject of the Lactoferrin Invoices was delivered to Interfood and/or no payment was made by Interfood to FFG in respect of the Lactoferrin Invoices (Non-Revenue Information). - 70.
+- 69. On and from about 1 July 2019 until 31 December 2019,: - a.
+CNCA approval required under the Purchase Order had not been, and was never, obtained; - b. lactoferrin at 95% purity had not been, and was never, produced in sufficient quantities to fulfil the Purchase Order; - c. no lactoferrin the subject of the Lactoferrin Invoices was supplied to, collected by, or delivered to, Interfood; and/or - d. no payment was made by Interfood to FFG in respect of the Lactoferrin Invoices (together, the Non-Revenue Information). - 70.
 On and from 27 February 2020, Macleod and Nicholas each knew the Non-Revenue Information.